NAS6mixfoolv/NAS6LIB/README.md

 Programed by NAS6
 http://nas6.net/
-The element order of vectors and matrices in this library is wxyz. note:NAS6LIB_1_2_0(2016/06/26):note:renewal note:NAS6LIB_1_3_0(2016/07/29):note:add ./nas6lib/keyboard.js note:NAS6LIB_1_4_0(2016/07/31):note:N6LMatrix.Vector() perfect calc
+The element order of vectors and matrices in this library is wxyz.
+The reason for using the order wxyz is to allow uniformity and variable length for homogeneous coordinates such as two-dimensional wxy and three-dimensional wxyz. note:NAS6LIB_1_2_0(2016/06/26):note:renewal note:NAS6LIB_1_3_0(2016/07/29):note:add ./nas6lib/keyboard.js note:NAS6LIB_1_4_0(2016/07/31):note:N6LMatrix.Vector() perfect calc